filyps98/colony_counting/README.md

 import matplotlib.pyplot as plt'''

 The following is for exploring the image directory
+''' python
-'''import os
+import os
 import glob'''

 ### Start the program
-Type '''python main.py''' to start the program and choose the image and the respective agar employed to calculate the number of colonies in a petri dish.
+Type '''python python main.py''' to start the program and choose the image and the respective agar employed to calculate the number of colonies in a petri dish.